AGNs in massive galaxy clusters: Role of galaxy merging, infalling groups, cluster mass, and dynamical state: Summary and discussion

 Nevertheless, the cluster centre is not devoid of X-ray-detected AGNs.
 This is not unexpected since RPS also depends on galaxy properties.
 In more detail, to obtain an effective stripping the drag force on the galaxy gas should overcome the forces that keep the gas bound to the galaxy, thus:

 where $\Sigma_{star}$ is the stellar surface density and $\Sigma_{gas}$ the gas surface density.
 As shown in Figure 3 of \citet{Boselli2022}, while a massive cluster is able to completely strip dwarf galaxies ($M_{star}<8.3 M_\sun$) even before they cross the virial radius, more massive galaxies are able to retain at least some of their gas reservoir.
-Simulations showed that even dwarf galaxies can retain gas in the nucleus (Steyrleithner et al. 2020).
-Theory and simulations predict that this gas can lose angular momentum as a result of the stripping process and fall toward the SMBH, thus triggering the nuclear activity (Schulz and Struck 2001; Tonnesen and Bryan 2009; Ramos-Martınez et al. 2018).
-This is supported by observations of cluster galaxies in the GASP survey \citep{Poggianti2017}, which indicated that the incidence of optical AGNs in "jellyfish galaxies" (for a precise definition, see Ebeling et al. 2014) is significantly higher than in non-cluster galaxies \citep{Peluso2022}.
+Simulations showed that even dwarf galaxies can retain gas in the nucleus \citep{Steyrleithner2020}.
+Theory and simulations predict that this gas can lose angular momentum as a result of the stripping process and fall toward the SMBH, thus triggering the nuclear activity \citep{Schulz2001,Tonnesen2009,Ramos-Martinez2018}.
+This is supported by observations of cluster galaxies in the GASP survey \citep{Poggianti2017}, which indicated that the incidence of optical AGNs in "jellyfish galaxies" (for a precise definition see \citet{Ebeling2014}) is significantly higher than in non-cluster galaxies \citep{Peluso2022}.
 This is observed only in high-mass galaxies, while jellyfish galaxies probably comprise a small fraction of the total population of RPS galaxies.
 Furthermore, their characteristics may also be due to tidal forces in the gravitational potential of massive clusters ($M>10^{15}\;\rm M_\sun$) \citep{Boselli2022}, which are stronger for the infalling population.
 Therefore, we argue that, while RPS near the cluster centre may trigger the nuclear activity particularly in massive infalling galaxies, the gas loss in the infalling galaxy population is capable of decreasing the total number of AGNs.